actualbudget/docs/docs/budgeting/rules/custom.md

 ### Q: How do I set the payee when the payee name changes between transactions

 **A:** Sometimes the payee shows up slightly differently from transaction to transaction.
-To set the same payee everytime and not create a new one every time a new transaction is imported, use a **Pre** rule that reads the imported payee field and finds the merchant name using a "contains" condition.
+To set the same payee every time and not create a new one every time a new transaction is imported, use a **Pre** rule that reads the imported payee field and finds the merchant name using a "contains" condition.

 ![](/img/rules-custom/custom-rules-imported-payee.png)